Ph.D., Tilburg University, The Netherlands (2007)

 Licenses and Certifications

 Certified Information Systems Security Professional (CISSP), Offensive Security Certified Professional (OSCP), GIAC Certified Forensics Analyst (GCFA)

-My research and teaching interests include defensive cybersecurity, conceptual modeling, Internet-of-Things, blockchain, and privacy.
+My research and teaching interests include defensive cybersecurity, conceptual modeling and privacy.

 Computer And Network Security